HeyyyyyyG/CFIE/README.md

 ## Notice

 Due to copyright issues, we only include ATIS dataset here.

+We provide the trained glove embeddings.
+Here we use glove.840B.300d.txt (https://nlp.stanford.edu/projects/glove/).
+You can also modify settings in prepare_vocab.py and generate different embeddings.

 We also release a version of pretrained model for ATIS dataset. (saved_models/02)